Fraunhofer-SCAI/GAE-vehicle-safety/README.md

 SIM_PATTERN = 'CCSA_submodel_60*'
 ```

-The units are defined base on the configuration of your model required to convert the values to kNmm, ms. THis example is for model with units of Nmm, s.
+The units are defined base on the configuration of your model required to convert the values to kNmm, ms. This example is for a model with units of Nmm, s.

-Finally you can strat the Django server locally with:
+Finally you can start the Django server locally with:
 ```
 python src/manage.py runserver
 ```

-This project has in total Five modules.
+This project has in total five modules.
 This repo already includes:

 - `ld_data`: based on [paper](https://ieeexplore.ieee.org/document/10030078), App links:
     - Load/ re-load data to the database based on `constants.py` configuratoion: `ld_data/load`